elasticio/api-docs/source/includes/_tenants.md

 attributes.roles[].scope | no      | The group of objects, which is affected by this role.
 Value can be "contracts" or "workspaces" attributes.roles[].permissions[] | yes      | An array of permissions.
 It can be empty.
 To get the list of available permissions execute `GET {{ api_base_url }}/v2/permissions` endpoint attributes.roles[].i18n.{{language_key}} | no      | The name of a role in different languages.
 The value is only required for "en" key.
 For other languages value is optional

+*Note: these endpoints most likely be modified in a few weeks*